Masuura Station

 Masuura Station (鱒浦駅, Masuura-eki) is a railway station on the Senmō Main Line in Abashiri, Hokkaido, Japan, operated by Hokkaido Railway Company (JR Hokkaido).
 It is numbered "B78".

 Lines

-Masuura Station is served by the Senmō Main Line from Abashiri to Higashi-Kushiro, and nlies 6.2 km from the starting point of the line at Abashiri.
+Masuura Station is served by the Senmō Main Line from Abashiri to Higashi-Kushiro, and is 6.2 km from the starting point of the line at Abashiri.

 Adjacent stations

 History

 The station opened on 15 November 1924.

 From late 2014, a new wooden waiting room was built to replace the previous station structure.